Thomas Sperry: Biography

 was destroyed by a fire in 1912, with the fire causing an estimated $150,000 in damages, including the loss of a number of paintings — many from the Charles W. Morse gallery.
 Sperry's horse trainer and chauffeur were able to rescue several paintings from the house's music room before they were stopped by flames, including an oil painting of Sperry's son on the horse on which he had won a ribbon the previous day at the Plainfield Horse Show.
 After a firefighter threw down a painting of Sperry's wife in her wedding gown, Mrs. Sperry was quoted as calling out "Don't save that!
 Save something worth while."

 Sperry died in New York City at the age of 49 years on September 2, 1913, of ptomaine poisoning contracted during the return voyage after a two-month trip to Europe.
 Sperry was brought ashore in a stretcher and his condition was too bad to travel to his home in Cranford.

-His daughter, Katherine Sperry, married Walter Beinecke in 1917.
+Katherine Sperry married Walter Beinecke in 1917.
 His niece, Carrie Sperry, had married Walter's brother, Frederick Beinecke, in 1912.
 Their son is William Sperry Beinecke.
 The family donated land in Cranford to the Rahway River Parkway along the Rahway River.
+Thomas Sperry was involved with real estate businesses and died in Palm Beach, Florida, in 1973.
+Marjorie Sperry settled in Middletown Township, New Jersey, purchasing the former estate and gardens of mobster Vito Genovese and rehabilitated it, later donating it to the Monmouth County Park System to create Deep Cut Gardens.